February is heart month. Perhaps you’re wondering what that has to do with leadership.

 Years ago, when I mapped out what I wanted from life, being a statistic for heart disease wasn’t on the list.
 Had I been as diligent in learning about self-care as I was about leadership, I could have avoided becoming a heart statistic.

 Thankfully, my loving husband ignored my “I’m fine” remarks and got me medical help.
-Because of him and an amazing cardiologist, I dodged the silent killer and have gotten to celebrate three more birthdays.
+Because of hubby and an amazing cardiologist, I dodged the silent killer and have gotten to celebrate three more birthdays.

 The privilege of surviving, I’ve learned, comes with opportunities and obligations.
 Opportunities to live a life of purpose and an obligation (albeit a welcome one) to share, educate, and inspire.

-7 ways to be a better leader
+7 ways to be a perfectly imperfect leader

 To make that happen, the first thing we have to do is concede there’s more to life than work and then give ourselves permission to be unselfishly selfish and perfectly imperfect.